 A Popular FLEXIBLE Warm Neutral: Benjamin Moore Ballet White

-Have you been scouring Pinterest looking for that one special colour that makes your heart POUND with excitement?
+Have you been scouring Pinterest looking for that one special color that makes your heart POUND with excitement?
 Let me save you some time and stress and introduce you to Benjamin Moore’s Ballet White.

 What is the LRV of Ballet White?